Disclaimer

 "Ok, if the guy who didn't find them and just caught a glimpse is this avoidy, what's the finder going to be like?"
 Lisa muttered.

-"Something must of happened to him if he's in hospital.
+"Something must have happened to him if he's in hospital.
 Or something happened after the incident," Chakotay said.
 "Maybe he can tell us something more."

 "If you say so," Lisa groaned.
 She headed over to the divider, then leaned on it, "no wonder this place is deserted, I wouldn't wanna eat at a place where four kids dropped dead."